Brass knuckles: Legality and distribution

-Brass knuckles are illegal in Hong Kong, Austria, Belgium, Canada, Denmark, Bosnia, Croatia, Cyprus, Finland, Germany, Greece, Hungary, Israel, Ireland, Malaysia, the Netherlands, Norway, Poland, Portugal, Russia, Spain, Turkey, Sweden, Singapore, Taiwan, and the United Kingdom.
+Brass knuckles are illegal in several regions, including: Italy, Hong Kong, Austria, Belgium, Bosnia, Canada, Denmark, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Hungary, Iran, Israel, Ireland, Malaysia, the Netherlands, Norway, Poland, Portugal, Russia, Spain, Turkey, Sweden, Singapore, Taiwan, Ukraine, the United Arab Emirates and the United Kingdom.

 Import of brass knuckles into Australia is illegal unless a government permit is obtained; permits are available for only limited purposes, such as police and government use, or use in film productions.
 They are prohibited weapons in the state of New South Wales.

 In Brazil, brass knuckles are legal and freely sold.
 They are called soco inglês, which means 'English punch', or soqueira, which means 'puncher'.

-In Canada, brass knuckles, or any similar devices made of metal, are listed as prohibited weapons; possession of such weapon is a criminal offence under the Criminal Code.
+In Canada, brass knuckles (Canadian French poing américain, which literally means 'American fist'), or any similar devices made of metal, are listed as prohibited weapons; possession of such weapon is a criminal offence under the Criminal Code.
 Plastic knuckles have been determined to be legal in Canada.
-Similar legislation has been instituted in Russia and Australia.

 In France, brass knuckles are illegal.
-They can be bought as a "collectable" (provided one is over 18), but it is forbidden to carry or use one, whatever the circumstance, self-defense included.
-The French term is coup-de-poing américain, which literally means 'American fist'.
+They can be bought as a "collectable" (provided one is over 18), but it is forbidden to carry or use one, whatever the circumstance, including self-defense.
+The French term is coup-de-poing américain, which literally means 'American punch'.